bunnysayzz/Testify/README.md

 - **Integration with Educational Tools:** Testify can be integrated with other educational tools and platforms to provide a seamless experience for both students and educators.

 ### Additional Features
-- **Real-Time Notifications:** Users receive real-time notifications about test schedules, changes, and results through email.
+- **Real-Time Notifications:** Users receive real-time notification results through email.
 - **Analytics and Reporting:** Advanced analytics for tracking performance and detailed reports are generated for each test, which can be exported for further analysis.

 ## Screenshots